 If you can’t afford to employ a dedicated sales person but want to target new markets, a commercial sales agent could offer the solution.
-Naomi Marks finds out how recruiting an independent specialist could increase your reach
+Atom Content Marketing, looks at how recruiting an independent sales representative could increase your reach.

-“They suit businesses where personal selling methods are preferred to arms-length sales channels, such as mail shots,” explains Paul Brown, managing director of sales agent consultancy Agent Base.
+“Sales agents suit businesses where personal selling methods are preferred to arms-length sales channels such as email marketing,” explains Paul Brown, managing director of sales agent consultancy Agent Base.

 Sales agents as a cost-effective solution

 Sales agents can be a cost-effective means of reaching a wide variety of markets.

 “A lot of small businesses don’t have the budget to justify employing a full-time sales rep,” points out Brown.
 “It can cost £50-£100,000 a year to keep just one rep on the road.
 With a sales agent, if you sell nothing, it costs nothing.
 The cost is always in line with the profitability as they only earn commission.”

 An sales rep’s main asset is the customers that they have relationships with.
 “Most agents have several hundred customers that they have been dealing with for years and they can put your product directly in front of them,” explains Brown.

 However, Brown warns that businesses who find it hard to relinquish control may find the relationship difficult.
 “Agents will not deliver a company script wearing the company shirt,” he says.
 “They do not want to field constant calls from owner-managers.
 Most agents are running their own business and don’t want to be micro-managed.”

 Read our article on the difference between an agent and a distributor for more on the pros and cons of agents.